wuxx1559/LZ_Wrapper/README.md

 ## **Step 4**

-Now that the app is running, open the html file generated in **step 2** in a browser of your choice, and explore!
+Now that the app is running, open the **wrapper.html** file generated in **step 2** in a browser of your choice, and explore!

-**NOTE:** The initial panel for LocusZoom is around the `15:78800000-78820000` region of chromosome 15.
-If you wish to modify that, go into your html file, and modify the following line:
+**NOTE:** The initial panel for LocusZoom for all phenotypes combined is around the `15:78800000-78820000` region of chromosome 15.
+If you wish to modify that, go into **index.html** file, and modify the following line:

 `<div id="plot" data-region="15:78800000-78820000"></div>`

 to your region of interest.
 For example, if a user wants the initial view to have the range 1011001-1020000 of Chromosome 1, they will replace the `15:78800000-78820000` with `1:1011001-1020000`.